 Prince Charles reignited the age-old debate of how to serve cream tea - with jam or cream first - during a visit to Cornwall on Thursday.
 The Prince of Wales spotted a culinary faux pas during a visit to the Royal Cornwall Show, noticing a young boy eating a scone topped with cream first and then jam, which is how people in neighbouring Devon serve theirs.
 In Cornwall people traditionally spread jam first topped with cream.
 "Have you got that the right way round?"
 Charles quipped as he passed the boy.

 Not only was Charles following Cornish tradition, but also royal tradition, as it was recently revealed that cream tea in Buckingham Palace is always served with jam first.
-Former royal chef the Queen and Princess Diana, revealed what the royals do in March.
+Former royal chef Darren McGrady, who worked for the Queen and Princess Diana, revealed what the royals do in March.
 Taking to Twitter to answer the contentious question, Darren wrote: "Jam first or clotted cream first?
 Jam first at Buckingham Palace garden parties!"

 Prince Charles reignited the cream tea debate during a visit to Cornwall